pdfo/pdfo/fsrc/classical/uobyqa/README.txt

 fit the interface of PDFO.
 For original code, see pdfo/fsrc/original/uobyqa.

 ***********************************************************************
-Modified by:Tom M. RAGONNEAU (tom.ragonneau@connect.polyu.hk)
+Modified by:Tom M. RAGONNEAU (tom.ragonneau@polyu.edu.hk)
             and Zaikun ZHANG (zaikun.zhang@polyu.edu.hk)
             Department of Applied Mathematics,
             The Hong Kong Polytechnic University